 6. How does stress affect the digestive system?

 8. How can IBS be treated?

-I personally had hypnosis for IBS about 20 years ago and I know first hand how effective hypnosis for IBS can be.
+I personally had gut-directed hypnotherapy for IBS about 20 years ago and I know first-hand why hypnotherapy is the best natural IBS treatment.

 Women tend to be more affected than men and it affects young and old alike.

 It is not a disorder that you can catch or pass on to others.

 While some people find they can manage their IBS, others find it has a very negative effect on the quality of their life and need medical assistance.

 There is no one single factor but instead, multiple factors that cause IBS.

 Different factors contribute to varying degrees from person to person.